Wictor Wilen

 Setting up NGINX in Azure as an ngrok alternative

 ngrok is a fantastic tool, that I use on an everyday basis when building solutions cloud.
 It allows me to host and debug an application locally and at the same time host the website or API’s with a publicly accessible https endpoint.
 As I work quite a bit with Microsoft Teams development this is essential when building bots (Azure Bot Service cannot talk to localhost) or building out Teams Tabs with SSO.
+However, how good this tool might be, there are several firewalls, security clients and companies that actively block ngrok.
+Ngrok does establish a tunnel from the public internet to your machine, and you should be aware of that - it is a security risk.
+Most notably ngrok has been used as tools for malicious attacks.

 Introducing an easy way to work with Azure App Configuration in node projects